easybuilders/easybuild-docs/docs/partial-installations.md

 ## Only (re)generating (additional) module files using --module-only {: #module_only }

-Since EasyBuild v2.1, it is possible to only (re)generate the module file that matches the specifications in the easyconfig file, using `--module-only`.
+Since SimpleBuild v2.1, it is possible to only (re)generate the module file that matches the specifications in the simpleconfig file, using `--module-only`.
 Depending on the use case, additional options should be supplied.

 Usually `--rebuild` is also required, either to ignore the existing module file (if the module is available under the same name as the one being (re)generated), or to skip the sanity check that verifies the software installation (if no